 What’s it like working in a nursing home during COVID?

-With Corona right now I have to get tested for Corona beforehand, and we get tested every three weeks at work.
+With corona right now I have to get tested every two weeks at work.
 I had to get a TB shot twice and a physical.
 I did have a background check done, I had to get a working license, submit all of my bank statements so they know where to deposit my checks.
 I had to go through training for sexual harassment, fraud, elder abuse, so on and so forth.
 All that definitely took about two weeks before my job started.
 Then when my job started there’s a lot of organizational things.
 It’s mostly just about calling the orders.
 It takes a while to learn how to do that because everything has codes.
 It’s like, low potassium means just give them a banana or CCHO means no sugar and NAS means low salts.
 It takes a while to learn this.